 Require secure inbound instructional connections

-Specifies that Blue Prism interactive clients and Blue Prism application servers can only establish connections with runtime resources that are configured to apply certificate-based encryption.
+Specifies that Blue Prism clients and Blue Prism Servers can only establish connections with runtime resources that are configured to apply certificate-based encryption.
 Additionally, where this setting is enabled, runtime resources can only establish a connection with the platform if they are configured to apply certificate-based encryption.

 Specifies that public runtime resources do not need to explicitly authenticate to connect to the environment.